 Maintenance

 One primary lesson learned about full-time RVing is how much maintenance is required, even when the RV is new.
-Bryce from More Than a Wheelin’ said he wish he had been better prepared for the amount of maintenance and repairs that would be necessary on their new Class A motorhome.
+Bryce from More Than a Wheelin’ said he wished he had been better prepared for the amount of maintenance and repairs that would be necessary on their new Class A motorhome.
 Even with a warranty, service work can be inconvenient or even inaccessible.
 This is something we have also lamented about a time or two.
 Click here to see our video where we discuss whether or not we think our new RV warranty was worth it.

 Finances